david8zhang/ds-blog/_posts/2020-11-15-Weekly-Review-8.md

 ## Goals for this week

+- Guild Manager v.2:

   - Show the player when it's their turn v.s when it's the enemy's turn
   - Hero stats
   - Post match game updates (update team records)

+- _Optional: Do mockups for Pushup Bank_

 ## Extra Notes

-My sleep schedule has been slowly improving, but I didn't exercise nearly enough last week (only on Wednesday).
-I may start exercising right after work again.

-Guild Manager v.2 is definitely more complicated than I probably initially thought.
-Implementing all the match logic in one week is definitely not doable so I set some more specific goals for myself.
+It's pretty nice to only have to focus on a single project.
+I may keep working on Guild Manager until I get tired of it, then take a break and work on the Pushup Bank instead.
+I think it might be counter productive to do 2 projects at the same time, since the amount of context switching is pretty mentally taxing.
+So the plan instead is just to do 1 project for a few months, then switch to a new project, then switch back

+Also, next week is Thanksgiving week, so it's likely I won't really get as much done.